Older Blogs on E-Invoicing and AP Automation 2010-2013

 GOOD DISCUSSIONS ON PAYABLES AUTOMATION BEST PRACTICES

 At our user conference in July, we presented a few topics for discussion.
-The goal was to let customers share their experiences on IMPLEMENTING ELECTRONIC INVOICING and PAYABLES AUTOMATION.
+The goal was to let customers share their experiences on IMPLEMENTING ELECTRONIC INVOICING and ACCOUNTS PAYABLE AUTOMATION.
 It was a great discussion of the following topics:

 - INTERNAL CHANGE MANAGEMENT